Prevail-Lab/Haley_Anthony_Capstone-Project/README.md

 2. Open `index.html` in any modern web browser.
 3. Ensure all linked CSS and image files are in the same directory structure.

+Usage Instructions
+- Navigate through the site using the top menu to explore:
+  - Current Book: Learn about the book being read this month.
+  - Past Picks: Archive of previous books
+  - Join Us: Contact info

 All pages are designed to be mobile-friendly and meet basic accessibility standards (WCAG 2.1).